 iVisa.com provides expedited processing and guidance for any visa application since 2013.
 We are not affiliated with any Government Department.

-The Ministry of Foreign Affairs (MOFA) of Republic of China (Taiwan) launched the eVisa Program on January 12, 2016.
-This simplified visa policy facilitate the processing and save applicant's time, traffic hassles, and economic cost.
-The applicant doesn’t need to physically appear in the embassy or consulate.
+The Ministry of Foreign Affairs (MOFA) of the Republic of China (Taiwan) launched the e-Visa Program on January 12, 2016.
+This simplified visa policy saves applicant’s time, traffic hassles and money.
+The applicant doesn’t need to physically apply in the embassy or consulate.

-Furthermore, there are certain nationalities eligible for an e-Visa but must obtain an e-code from their host organizations in Taiwan prior to applying for an e-visa.
-To obtain the e-code, applicants must be invited to attend international conferences or activities in Taiwan – organized, co-organized, or sponsored by central government agencies or certain nongovernmental organizations.
+Travelers of certain nationalities eligible for an e-Visa must obtain an e-code from their host organizations in Taiwan prior to applying for an e-visa.
+To obtain the e-code, applicants must be invited to attend international conferences or activities in Taiwan – organized, co-organized or sponsored by central government agencies or certain non-governmental organizations.

-An eVisa is an official document issued electronically by ROC overseas missions that allows foreign nationals to enter and travel in Taiwan.
-When an e-visa application has been approved, applicants are required to present the print-out of e-visa at the immigration checkpoint for verification upon arrival in Taiwan.
+An e-Visa is an official document issued electronically by ROC overseas missions that allows foreign nationals to enter and travel in Taiwan.
+When an e-visa application has been approved, applicants are required to present the printout of the e-visa at the immigration checkpoint for verification upon arrival in Taiwan.